jwrap/how-london-moves/README.md

-# amenities
+# why-move
-Trying to understand what make us move with open-data.
+Trying to understand why do we move with open-data.

 ## Introduction